kuoant/Masters-Thesis/README.md

 ---

 ## 🏛️ Acknowledgements
-This work was conducted as part of the Master's Program in Data Science & Computational Economics at the University of Basel, Chair of Econometrics & Statistics.
+This work was conducted as part of the Master's Program in Data Science & Computational Economics at the University of Basel, Chair of Econometrics & Statistics, supervised by Prof. Christian Kleiber.

 ---